sahil121-12/aws-organizations-backup/README.md

 - AWS Organizations Backup is a tool designed to capture and backup important details of your AWS accounts.
-- It allows you to retrieve and store information such as account details, enabled services, policy types, and policies.
+- It allows you to retrieve and store information such as Retrieve account details.
-- Gain insights into changes made within your accounts and easily track important information.
+    Enable services.
+    Manage policies.
+    Delegate administrative access.

 ## Permissions Required